 “It’s important that people with sensitive airways leave the responsibility for cleaning mould to someone who doesn’t have asthma.
 If this isn’t feasible they should wear good quality face masks while handling mouldy things or cleaning mouldy walls.

-“Most important is for these people stick to their Asthma Action Plan, be vigilant with asthma medication and to prioritise restoring a dry living environment as quickly as possible.
+“Most important is for these people to stick to their Asthma Action Plan, be vigilant with asthma medication and to prioritise restoring a dry living environment as quickly as possible.

 “Open windows and doors, air out homes and follow public health guidelines for cleaning mould.